lgc13/LucasCosta_portfolio/web_dev/README.md

 <!-- Practice section -->
 # Practice:

-Although these were my biggest projects with Web Dev, I have worked on a lot of other smaller projects, practice problems and trivia questions.
+Although these were my biggest projects with Web Dev, I have worked on a lot of other smaller projects, practice problems, and trivia questions.
 You can see these by clicking this link:

 [Practice Directory](https://github.com/lgc13/LucasCosta_portfolio/tree/master/web_dev/practice)